stonepros/stone/doc/stonefs/quota.rst

 Configuration
 -------------

-Like most other things in CephFS, quotas are configured using virtual extended attributes:
+Like most other things in StoneFS, quotas are configured using virtual extended attributes:

  * ``ceph.quota.max_files`` -- file limit